loganmarchione/loganmarchione.com/content/posts/2023/07/index.md

 ## My options

 The GWM5610 lacks any "smart" features.
-I don't really want/need activity tracking, but sleep tracking and notifications would be nice.
+I didn't really want/need activity tracking, but sleep tracking and notifications would be nice.

 For my computers, I run Linux and Windows at home, but I don't use a Mac (except where I'm [forced](/2022/04/impressions-from-a-first-time-mac-user/) to at work).
 For my mobile phone, I prefer iOS over Android.
 I think Apple makes nicer hardware, there is no doubt that Apple collects less information than Google, and Apple does more on-device processing.
 I'm not saying that Apple is amazing, but they're the lesser of two evils. :man_shrugging: